Select any filter and click on Apply to see results

 C. Prior to making changes to any performance plans, the Union will be provided at least fourteen (14) calendar days to comment on the proposed plans before they are finalized by the Employer.
 The NTEU also retains the right to negotiate over changes to employee performance plans, as permitted by law.
-An employee will not be held accountable or responsible for any changes to the elements and standards under his/her performance plans until they are received by the employee.
+An employee will not be held accountable or responsible for any changes to the elements and standards under their performance plans until they are received by the employee.

 The appraisal period will be from January 1 to December 31, unless adjusted due to individual circumstances.

 A Plan normally will be delivered to an employee within thirty (30) days of the beginning of each appraisal period.
-If an employee permanently changes positions during the appraisal period, he/she normally will receive a new Plan for the new position within thirty (30) days of the assignment to the new position.
+If an employee permanently changes positions during the appraisal period, they normally will receive a new Plan for the new position within thirty (30) days of the assignment to the new position.
 The Employer and the employee will sign and date the Plan.
 The employee's signature only acknowledges receipt and discussion of the Plan.

-The Employer will advise the employee in writing of any computerized tracking systems used to monitor his/her performance (reports identifying the number of tasks performed or the amount of time it took to perform those tasks).
+The Employer will advise the employee in writing of any computerized tracking systems used to monitor their performance (reports identifying the number of tasks performed or the amount of time it took to perform those tasks).
 Unless an employee has access to these reports, at least semiannually the Employer will provide the employee copies of his/her reports.

 An employee will be given at least one progress review during the appraisal period, during which the Employer will provide oral or written feedback on the elements and describe how the employee's work product compares with the performance standards.
 Absent a significant business reason, the Employer will provide this progress review within forty five (45) days of the mid-point of the employee's appraisal period.
 The Employer will not give the employee a rating of record (the written performance appraisal) at this time.